shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

     ![](../media/lab-07/image41.png)

-Notice it is easy to copy visuals from an existing report and paste it to a report that connects to semantic model.
-Note that the table names, column names, measure names must be the same for copy and paste to work.
+Notice it is easy to copy visuals from an existing report and paste them into a report that connects to semantic model.
+Note that the table names, column names, and measure names must be the same for copy and paste to work.
 If they are not the same you may have an error, but this can be easily resolved.